 Christianity took Babylonian dualism and added the dying god traditions.
 Doing this helped to differentiate Christianity from Judaism.
 Islam spun off its interpretation from this compilation.
 These religions have their roots in the philosophy of Phenomenology.
 However, most people in these religions don’t know it.
 This unmentioned underlying philosophy helps perpetuate a culture of ignorance and hate.

 Phenomenology is a philosophy asserting that reality exists “only when” someone experiences it.
-If someone doesn’t “experience it directly,” then it doesn’t exist.
+If someone doesn’t “experience it directly,” well, then it doesn’t exist.
 The idea is that all things only exist when we perceive them with the senses.
 It is a philosophy that assumes humankind is at the center of creation and control, whether that control is known or even recognized.
 In this philosophy, a select group of “chosen” people control all phenomena.
 It is a culture based on the supremacy of one group.
 This supremacy finds its basis in ethnic, racial, or religious sectarianism.

 We can summarize phenomenology in answer to the philosopher’s question.
 Does a tree make a noise when it falls, and no one is around to hear it?
 A Phenomenologist would answer, no, the tree would not make a sound if “I” weren’t there to listen to it.
 Because, for them, the tree does NOT exist until they experience it.
 Therefore, reality exists only through human perception and experience.
 If man perceives it, then it exists.
-If someone doesn’t perceive it or experience it directly, then it simply doesn’t exist.
+If someone doesn’t perceive it or experience it directly, it simply doesn’t exist.

 Some leaders use this philosophy to rationalize their treatment of those less fortunate.
 They teach the unbeliever exists only to benefit the more worthy and wealthy, those who are “chosen.”
 The chosen people are deserving because they have a connection with Deity.
 Because their imaginary friend chooses them, they can justify their actions over the less fortunate.
 The unbelievers, who do not have this Divine connection, are less than human.
 They exist when the “chosen ones” weren’t around to experience them.